 1:05-2:15 = Guided Reading (Small Groups & Interventions)

 2:30-2:35 = Clean up and dismissal

-1. Your child will bring home a blue math Home Link most nights.
+1. Your child will bring home a blue math Home Link many nights.
 It is due the next day.
 Remember that the peach colored parent letter will have answers for you to use.
-On some days there will be a white homework sheet in the homework folder.
-Those assignments will also be due on the next school day.

 3. When the fact triangles come home, please practice with your child.
 If the fact triangles don't work for your family, feel free to get some regular flash cards at the dollar store.
 You can also use the app FLASH TO PASS.
 Your student has an IXL account and it is a wonderful math resource!
 It is essential that your child go into fourth grade knowing her/his addition, subtraction, and multiplication facts!

 Please send me an email if you know in advance that your child will be gone from school.
 It really helps me to keep your child up-to-date with her/his work.
 If you want homework prepared due to a family vacation or extended absence, just send me an email!